MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Analysis

 The SED fitting from \texttt{CIGALE} makes use of the UV+optical emission lines and the MIRI fluxes.
-In addition, as the current version of \texttt{CIGALE} does not use spectroscopic data, we have constructed pseudo-continuum fluxes by integrating the re-normalised NIRSpec/Prism spectrum in 750\Angs bins.
+In addition, as the current version of \texttt{CIGALE} does not use spectroscopic data, we constructed pseudo-continuum fluxes by integrating the re-normalised NIRSpec/Prism spectrum in 750\Angs bins.
 The emission lines were assigned separate bins to avoid contaminating the pseudo-continuum values.
-These UV pseudo-continuum, which isolate the effect of the emission lines and trace the galaxy continuum emission, are considered during the SED fitting along with the MIRI fluxes.
-In our \texttt{CIGALE} model, the stellar component is fitted using the stellar population templates from the Binary Population and Spectral Synthesis library (BPASSv2.2, \citealt{Stanway+18}) with $Z$\eqq0.2\Zsun (following \citealt{Alvarez-marquez+25}) and a Chabrier initial mass function \citep[IMF,][]{Chabrier+03} with an upper stellar mass limit of 100\Msun.
-Nebular emission is included via Cloudy models \citep{Ferland+17}, assuming $Z$\eqq0.2\Zsun, an electron density of 1000\,cm$^{-3}$, and an ionisation parameter of $\log(U)$\,=\,$-2.3$ (following \citealt{Bunker+23}).
-Dust extinction is assumed to follow the attenuation curve from \citet{Calzetti+00} with $A_\mathrm{V}$\,$<$\,0.3\,mag, constrained by the Balmer line ratios derived from previous NIRSpec and MRS analysis \citep{Bunker+23,Alvarez-marquez+25}.
-We have also considered the potential presence of a non-stellar component (\ie type 1 or 2 AGN) by adding an AGN component modelled as described by \citet{Fritz+06}.
-This model assumes a broken power-law point source as the ionization source and the presence of a smooth dusty torus.
+These UV pseudo-continuums, which isolate the effect of the emission lines and trace the galaxy continuum emission, were considered during the SED fitting along with the MIRI fluxes.
+In our \texttt{CIGALE} model, the stellar component was fitted using the stellar population templates from the Binary Population and Spectral Synthesis library (BPASSv2.2, \citealt{Stanway+18}) with $Z$\eqq0.2\Zsun (following \citealt{Alvarez-marquez+25}) and a Chabrier IMF \citep{Chabrier+03} with an upper stellar mass limit of 100\Msun.
+Nebular emission was included via Cloudy models \citep{Ferland+17}, assuming $Z$\eqq0.2\Zsun, an electron density of 1000\,cm$^{-3}$, and an ionisation parameter of $\log(U)$\,=\,$-2.3$ (following \citealt{Bunker+23}).
+Dust extinction was assumed to follow the attenuation curve from \citet{Calzetti+00} with $A_\mathrm{V}$\,$<$\,0.3\,mag, constrained by the Balmer line ratios derived from previous NIRSpec and MRS analysis \citep{Bunker+23,Alvarez-marquez+25}.
+We also considered the potential presence of a non-stellar component (\ie type 1 or 2 AGN) by adding an AGN component modelled as described by \citet{Fritz+06}.
+This model assumes a broken power-law point source as the ionisation source and the presence of a smooth dusty torus.
 Since our dataset covers up to rest-frame 0.86\micron, we cannot fully constrain the full model parameter space.
-Therefore, for simplicity, in this work we fixed an opening angle of 60\degr and a $R_\mathrm{max}$/$R_\mathrm{min}$\eqq10, following the results found for high-\z luminous and massive QSOs \citep{Bosman+25} while we allow the radial and angular indices range between $\beta$\eqq[-1,\,-0.5] and $\gamma$\eqq[0,\,6], respectively.
-We tested both type 1 and type 2 scenarios by forcing the angle of the line of sight to the AGN polar axis be $\theta$<20\degr{} and >70\degr, respectively.
+Therefore, for simplicity, in this work we fixed an opening angle of 60\degr and a $R_\mathrm{max}$/$R_\mathrm{min}$\eqq10, following the results found for high-\z luminous and massive quasi-stellar objects \citep[QSOs;][]{Bosman+25}, while we allowed the radial and angular indices to range between $\beta$\eqq[-1,\,-0.5] and $\gamma$\eqq[0,\,6], respectively.
+We tested both type 1 and type 2 scenarios by forcing the angle of the line of sight to the AGN polar axis to be $\theta$<20\degr{} and >70\degr, respectively.